viant/bqtail/e2e/regression/cases/004_tail_batch_async/README.md

 This scenario tests data async data ingestion in batch.

-BqTail function is notified once data is upload to gs://${config.Bucket}/data/case004/dummy[1..2].json It matches the the following rule, to ingest data in batch.
+BqTail function is notified once data is uploaded to gs://${config.Bucket}/data/case004/dummy[1..2].json It matches the the following rule, to ingest data in batch.
 All BqTail cloud functions write event sourceURL to ${batchURL}/$dest/ base location.
 Only one function manages the batching while the other quite, once batch window is closed function runs BigQuery Load Job with batch sourceURLs and defer actions.